-Ten dominant/codominant trees for each of the 19 sites were sampled at 25 m intervals along a linear transect, offsetting then doubling back if stand boundaries were reached.
-Two perpendicular cores per tree were taken at 1.3 m above the ground in July of 2011, then sanded, scanned and measured, taking care to avoid carbon isotope contamination.
-Cores with intact bark were dated directly, other cores were visually and statistically crossdated against these using t and trend statistics in Corina [Brewer et al., 2010].
-The sites were known to be even-aged; to reduce the impact of missing pith years, all series were assumed to originate in the year of stand establishment for the purposes of determining age when standardizing the chronology.
-The sample depth by year and age is displayed in Figure 2.
+At each of the 19 sites, 10 dominant/codominant canopy trees were sampled at 25 m intervals along a linear transect, offsetting then doubling back if stand boundaries were reached.
+In July 2011, two perpendicular cores per tree were taken at 1.3 m above the ground, then sanded, scanned, and measured, taking care to avoid carbon isotope contamination.
+Cores with intact bark were dated directly; other cores were visually and statistically crossdated against these using t and trend statistics in Corina [Brewer et al., 2010].
+The stands were known to be even-aged; to reduce the effect of missing pith years when standardizing the chronology, all series were assumed to originate in the year of stand establishment for the purposes of determining age.
+The sample depth (number of series included in the chronology) by year and age is displayed in Figure 2.

 2.5 Standardization

-Factor regression standardization (an extension of regional curve standardization) was used to separate the effects on ring width due to tree-level productivity, age and year and correct for modern sample bias [Cecile and Anand, in submission].
+Factor regression standardization (an extension of regional curve standardization) was used to separate the effects of tree-level productivity, age, and year on ring width and correct for modern sample bias [Cecile and Anand, in review].
 The tree ring data was strongly log-normal, so the following growth model was used to standardize the chronology:

 Gitτ=QiFtAτϵLGitτ=QiFtAτϵL

-Gitτ is the observed ring width at tree i, year t and age τ.
+Gitτ is the observed ring width at tree i, year t, and age τ.
 Q, F and A are latent factors that influence tree growth: Qi describes the intrinsic productivity of that tree, Ft is the forcing at that year (equivalent to the standardized chronology or ring width index) while Aτ is the value of the age trend (equivalent to the regional curve) at that age.
-Histograms and quantile-quantile plots revealed a strongly log-normal data structure, so the error term,ϵL was assumed to be multiplicative and drawn from a log-normal distribution.
+Preliminary examination of the residuals using quantile-quantile plots and histograms revealed that the error term was more appropriately treated as lognormal and multiplicative, rather than normal and additive.

 Keeping with common practice in regional curve standardization, the age trend was assumed to be a smooth function of age.
 To accomplish this, generalized additive regression was used on the log-transformed ring width data to produce a locally smooth estimate of the age trend in a single step.
-This smoothing was performed using locally linear polynomial regression (loess), with the span selected automatically on the basis of minimum Akaike's information criterion.

-The interested reader should see [Cecile and Anand, in submission] for a full theoretical justification of these conceptions and their relation to regional curve and signal-free standardization.
+This smoothing was performed using locally linear polynomial regression (loess), with the span selected automatically based on minimum Akaike's information criterion.
+For a full theoretical justification of these concepts and their relation to regional curve and signal-free standardization, the interested reader is referred to Cecile and Anand [in review]

-Two separate standardizations were carried out, including and excluding Q (productivity) in our growth model to show the effect of modern sample bias directly.
+Two separate standardizations were carried out, one including and the other excluding Q (productivity) in our growth model to directly show the effect of modern sample bias.

-2.6 δ13C and water use efficiency
+2.6 Carbon isotope ratios and water use efficiency

 Intrinsic water use efficiency (Wi) is the ratio between plant carbon fixation and stomatal conductance and can be approximately determined by the discrimination against 13C [Farquhar et al., 1982].
-Because compounds deposited in tree rings have fixed stable isotope ratios, historical records are commonly constructed using one of the various forms of the equation below [Duquesnay et al., 1998], in which Ca is the atmospheric concentration of carbon dioxide, a is the diffusion fractionation across the boundary layer and the stomata (≈4.4‰) and b is the RuBisCo enzymatic biologic fractionation (≈27.0‰). Δ is defined as the isotopic discrimination, and is simply calculated from δ, the deviation from the PeedeeBelmenite (PDB) carbonate standard as follows:
+Because compounds deposited in tree rings have fixed stable isotope ratios, historical records are commonly constructed using one of the various forms of the equation below [Duquesnay et al., 1998], in which Ca is the atmospheric concentration of CO2, a is the diffusion fractionation across the boundary layer and the stomata (≈4.4‰), and b is the RuBisCo enzymatic biologic fractionation (≈27.0‰). Δ is defined as the isotopic discrimination, and is simply calculated from δ, the deviation from the PeedeeBelmenite (PDB) carbonate standard as follows:

 Δ=δ13Ca-δ13Cp1000+δ13Cp⋅1000